scottcarr/beagle/rebuildI2C.md

 Go back to the poky/beaglebone directory and run:

     bitbake core-image-lsb-sdk

-core-image-lsb-sdk is a basic image that has "Linux System Base" and development packages (no GUI).

 ##Optional: Try the demo image to make sure your hardware works